 Follow this process until you can get through your entire script for more than half your cold calls.

 Also, analyze the quality of your open-ended questions.
 The better the question, the more your lead or prospect will talk.

 Finally, utilize the power of call recording.
 Listen back to your calls and watch out for where you can do better.
 This includes how you say things as well as what you say.

 Objection handling is an accepted part of the sales game.
 Cold calling, however, can throw you some tough ones.

 Which is why you need to prepare for as many objections as possible, and don’t see unfruitful cold calls as a failure on your part.

 Get experience: the more calls you make, the more patterns you’ll notice in each objection.

 Here are some common objections and how to handle them:

 Many prospects will ask for more information (like asking for a sales follow-up email).
 This signals you’re not a priority for them, which means you’ve got to show them you’re worth their time.

 You can do this by slowly getting them invested.
 Start with a simple request (such as their email address).

 Once they’ve provided a smaller piece of information, ask a relevant question.
 For example, you could ask them what their current marketing tech stack looks like (if you’re selling a MarTech solution).

 From here, you can try your luck with some follow-up questions based on their response.
 This requires you to really listen and ask questions to get the conversation going.
-People love to talk about their jobs and challenges, which can be far more effective than going for a hard sell.
+People usually like talking about their jobs and challenges, which can be far more effective than going for a hard sell.